msu-cmse-courses/cmse201-S21-student/index.md

 	* Jupyter Notebook (all assignments & quizzes will use this; available through Anaconda distrubtion and includes Python)
 	* Slack (for all course communication, see below)
 	* [Desire 2 Learn](https://d2l.msu.edu/) (Course assignments will be distributed and submitted via D2L)
-	* Google (for surveys and sharing class lectures, please use your @msu.edu Google accounts when using Google tools)
+	* Microsoft Forms (for surveys, please use your @msu.edu microsoft account when using Microsoft tools)
+	* [MediaSpace] (https://mediaspace.msu.edu/) for sharing recorded lectures

 * General course discussion and assistance will be held in the `#cmse201-s21-help` channel on the [CMSE Slack space](https://cmse-courses.slack.com).
 There are also section specific channels in the format of `#cmse201-###-s21` where "###" corresponds to the section number.